 Social Media Data Analysis

 For example, let’s assume that while you are data mining, you notice some conversation about a specific product.
 Your hypothesis can go one of two ways.
-Perhaps it was an anomaly and the audience only mentioned it this one time and you found it while mining the data.
+Perhaps it was an anomaly, and the audience only mentioned it this one time, and you found it while mining the data.
 Or, the audience talks about it a lot.

 Social Media Data Visualization

-Social Media Data Report
+Social Media Data Reports

 The great thing about putting the data into a report is that you can control the whole narrative and tell a story from one slide or page to another.
 The bad thing about putting it into a report is that some people might not read it in the file sizes are too high.